-Information regarding the CPA examination can be found at the American Institute of CPAs website.
+Information regarding the CPA examination can be found at the National Association of State Boards of Accountancy (NASBA) website.

 BBA Degree in Management

 The BBA degree in Management is designed to give students objective knowledge and skills development in the major functional areas of management: planning organizing, leading and controlling.
 The management concentration allows the graduate flexibility in career opportunities, and is an excellent choice for the individual who may want to start his or her own business.
 The management major will build on a general core and business disciplines of accounting, finance, marketing, information systems, and policy.
 Communication, computer skills, and international business concepts will be integrated throughout the management curriculum.